1. What is medullary breast cancer?

-If your cancer is found to be hormone receptor negative, then hormone therapy will not be of any benefit to you.
+Medullary breast cancers are more likely to be ER negative.
+If this is the case, hormone therapy will not be of any benefit to you.

 This is a group of drugs that block the growth and spread of cancer.

 Bisphosphonates are a group of drugs that can reduce the risk of breast cancer spreading in postmenopausal women.